dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/databricks-configs.md

 </Changelog>

-dbt seeks to offer useful, intuitive modeling abstractions by means of its built-in configurations and <Term id="materialization">materializations</Term>.
-Because there is so much variance between Apache Spark clusters out in the world—not to mention the powerful features offered to Databricks users by the Delta file format and custom runtime—making sense of all the available options is an undertaking in its own right.

-For that reason, the dbt-databricks plugin leans heavily on the [`incremental_strategy` config](/docs/build/incremental-models#about-incremental_strategy).
+dbt-databricks plugin leans heavily on the [`incremental_strategy` config](/docs/build/incremental-models#about-incremental_strategy).
 This config tells the incremental materialization how to build models in runs beyond their first.
 It can be set to one of three values:
  - **`append`** (default): Insert new records without updating or overwriting any existing data.
  - **`insert_overwrite`**: If `partition_by` is specified, overwrite partitions in the <Term id="table" /> with new data.
 If no `partition_by` is specified, overwrite the entire table with new data.
  - **`merge`** (Delta and Hudi file format only): Match records based on a `unique_key`; update old records, insert new ones.
 (If no `unique_key` is specified, all new data is inserted, similar to `append`.)